Notice of Appointments

 Any student who feels that informal resolution of a complaint will not be or has not been satisfactory should file a formal written complaint with the Ombudsperson.

-3. A complaint against another student will be referred to the Assistant Dean of Students for management as a student disciplinary matter.
+- A complaint against another student will be referred to the Coordinator of Student Conduct in Student Affairs for management as a student disciplinary matter.

-4. The Presidentshall annually designate an eight-member body made up of four faculty and four staff.
+- The President shall annually designate an eight-member body made up of four faculty and four staff.
 The Ombudsperson will randomly select two panelists from the same group as the person accused and one panelist from the other group to investigate each formal complaint.
-Immediate supervisors of the accused or the accuser, or any person with a specific, known bias, will be excluded from serving on the three member panel.
+Immediate supervisors of the accused or the accuser, or any person with a specific, known bias, will be excluded from serving on the three-member panel.
 The formation of the panel will be completed within two weeks of the submission of the written complaint, except where extenuating circumstances require additional time.